Find Affordable College Courses

 Read More…

-University of Nevada - Reno ranked #13 on this year’s Most Popular Natural Resources & Conservation Bachelor’s Degree Schools in the Far Western US Region list.
-UNR is a very large public school located in the large city of Reno.
+University of Nevada - Reno came in at #13 in this year’s edition of the Most Popular Natural Resources & Conservation Bachelor’s Degree Schools in the Far Western US Region ranking.
+UNR is a fairly large public school located in the city of Reno.

 Women make up 50% of the natural resources and conservation majors at the school.